kostyastrong/Simple-terminal-calculator/README.md

 # Simply-terminal-calculator-School
-Endless-loop calculator.
-It supports ^, tan, sin, cos and branches.
+Endless-loop calculator C++.
+It supports ^, tan, log2, sin, cos and branches.
 With incorrect input it shows errors